kunalspathak/kunalspathak.github.io/_posts/2020-08-15-Two-mystic-ARM64-instructions.md

         D63F0080          blr     x4
 {% endhighlight %}

 ARM64 follows fixed encoding i.e. each instruction has fixed size of 4-bytes.
 If we can do the above described optimization, that would give us an improvement of 8-bytes per call site.
-Before I started working on it, I wrote a small utility in [AnalyzeAsm](https://github.com/dotnet/jitutils/blob/a8343a8df3ffa88753cb20f0115154c69da11e23/src/AnalyzeAsm/Program.cs#L1503) to scan the ARM64 code produced for .NET framework libraries by `crossgen` and get an estimate of number of occurrences of such redundant `adrp+add` occurrences.
+Before I started working on it, I wrote a small utility in [AnalyzeAsm](https://github.com/dotnet/jitutils/blob/a8343a8df3ffa88753cb20f0115154c69da11e23/src/AnalyzeAsm/Program.cs#L1503) to scan the ARM64 code produced for .NET Core libraries by `crossgen` and get an estimate of number of occurrences of such redundant `adrp+add` occurrences.
 I was surprised to see that there were around **615732** such groups in **126823** methods.
 That is approximately **4.9MB** of code size and was worth pursuing it.

 ### Result

-With [part 1](https://github.com/dotnet/runtime/pull/35675) and [part 2](https://github.com/dotnet/runtime/pull/36817) of this work, we were able to improve the code size of .NET framework libraries by over **13.5%** which was very significant.
+With [part 1](https://github.com/dotnet/runtime/pull/35675) and [part 2](https://github.com/dotnet/runtime/pull/36817) of this work, we were able to improve the code size of .NET Core libraries by over **13.5%** which was very significant.

 ### Addressing a bug